 To start, you will need two sprites, a ball and a paddle (or a basket, if you prefer).
-The sprites shown are from Scratch, but you can draw these sprites in Snap!.
+You can import costumes in Snap! by going to File/Costumes.

 In this activity, you will use the y-acceleration of the Finch to move the paddle left and right along the bottom of the stage.

 Start by declaring a variable named yAccel.
 Use a forever loop to continually set the value of this variable equal to the y-acceleration of the Finch.

 Next, declare another variable named xPaddlePosition.
 You will use this variable to determine the x-position of the paddle on the stage.
 As you tilt the Finch, the value of the y-acceleration is between -1 and 1.
 What number will you need to put in the blank below to make the paddle move from -240 to 240?

 Place a go to block (Motion menu) at the bottom of your forever loop.
 Use this block to continually set the x-position of the paddle sprite to xPaddlePosition.
 The y-coordinate for the sprite can be -180; this is the bottom of the stage.

 Run your script.
 You will notice that when you tilt the Finch to the left, the paddle moves to the right.
 When you tilt the Finch to the right, the paddle moves to the left.
 How can you adjust your code to fix this problem?

 Now that your paddle is working, is it time to write some scripts to control the ball.
 Let’s start by making the ball fall down the screen when you press the ‘a’ key.
 Start your script by placing the ball at (0,180).
 This is the center of the top of the stage.